keu/docs/astro/ci-cd.md

 1. In your Jenkins pipeline configuration, add the following environment variables:

-    - `ASTRONOMER_DEPLOYMENT_ID`: Your Astro Deployment ID
     - `ASTRONOMER_KEY_ID`: Your Deployment API key ID
     - `ASTRONOMER_KEY_SECRET`: Your Deployment API key secret

     Be sure to set the values for your API credentials as secret.

-2. At the root of your Git repository, add a [Jenkinsfile](https://www.jenkins.io/doc/book/pipeline/jenkinsfile/) that includes the following script, making sure to replace `<deployment-id>` with your own Deployment ID:
+2. At the root of your Git repository, add a [Jenkinsfile](https://www.jenkins.io/doc/book/pipeline/jenkinsfile/) that includes the following script:

     <pre><code parentName="pre">{`pipeline {
       agent any